narkai/vute-client-ember/README.md

 ---

-This README outlines the details of collaborating on this Ember application.
+The following outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

 ## Prerequisites